Theevram: Filming

 The film started its shoot on 5 August 2012 at Kochi after the pooja ceremony which had directors Siddique, Anwar Rasheed and the lead actor Dulquer Salmaan lit the ceremonial lamp.
 Hari Nair is the director of photography.
 It is shot at various locations in and around Ernakulam, Alappuzha and Chalakudy.

 Soundtrack

 The music for the film has been composed by Roby Abraham.
 The lyrics have been penned by Arun K. Narayanan and Rafeeq Ahmed.
 Music Aloud's review rated the soundtrack 7.5/10.

+Reception

 Critical reception

-Rediff.com rated the film 2.5/5, writing "Theevram's interesting plot keeps its viewers gripped but leads to the lukewarm ending."
-Now Running rated the film 2.3/5, writing that "The cumulative chill that you expect to work wonders in Roopesh Peethambaran's 'Theevram' is not there."
+Rediff.com rated the film 2.5/5, writing, "Theevram's interesting plot keeps its viewers gripped but leads to the lukewarm ending."
+Now Running rated the film 2.3/5, writing that, "The cumulative chill that you expect to work wonders in Roopesh Peethambaran's 'Theevram' is not there."
 The Times of India rated the film 2/5, writing, "What is lost is a sense of identification and purpose.
 The characters bemoan their loss, battle for justice and plot reprisal.
 But everything appears too distant and shallow to be felt."